-We’re coming down to the wire in 2017, and it’s the time of year when a lot of people start considering their tax bill and what they might be able to do to lower it.
+We’re finally past Tax Day, and we wanted to take a look at some of the ways people lowered their tax obligation.
 One popular tax deduction is to donate your old car to a non-profit of your choice.
 National Public Radio has an excellent vehicle donation program that benefits member stations, and our friends at Car Talk do a lot of work to keep the flow of cars coming.

 We got thinking, though, what kinds of cars do people donate to to the Vehicle Donation Program?
 We got a few spreadsheets of cars donated the last few months to find out.